How to choose the right nbn® plan for your business internet

 Which speed is right for me?

 Service providers show speeds in Mbps (megabits per second), using the typical maximum speed for the plan.
-Here is an example of how different speeds might meet different needs.

 nbn50 plans are good for:

-• Basic business applications, email, and web browsing
+- basic business applications, email, and web browsing

-• High definition streaming and video conferencing
+- high-definition streaming and video conferencing

-nbn100 plans are better for:
+nbn100 plans are suited for:

-• Smoother use of critical business applications with less interruptions
+- smoother use of critical business applications with less interruptions

-• Ultra high definition streaming and video conferencing
+- ultra high-definition streaming and video conferencing

-• Faster uploads and downloads
+- faster uploads and downloads

-• Best for multiple users using a number of devices.
+- ideal for multiple users using a number of devices.

 Explore how high speed internet can benefit your business.